melpa/melpa/README.md

 `package-name`.
 Only used with `:fetcher cvs`, and otherwise ignored.

 - `:files`
-optional property specifying the explicit files used to build the package.
-Automatically populated by matching all `.el` files in the root of the repository.
-This is necessary when there are multiple `.el` files in the repository but the package should only be built from a subset. *Any file specifed at any path in the repository is copied to the root of the package.* More complex options are available, submit an [Issue](https://github.com/milkypostman/melpa/issues) if the specified
+optional property specifying the elisp and info files used to build the package.
+Automatically populated by matching all `.el`, `.info` and `dir` files in the root of the repository.
+This option necessary when there are multiple `.el` files in the repository but the package should only be built from a subset.
+For example, elisp test files should not normally be packaged.
+*Any file specifed at any path in the repository is copied to the root of the package.* More complex options are available, submit an [Issue](https://github.com/milkypostman/melpa/issues) if the specified